 The Concession Golf Club.

 The unique element has an open stainless steel mesh core to remove large amounts of water quickly through gravity flow.
-The element is made of highly conductive fiberglass, in which the spaces between the fibers match the pore sizes of a sandy root zone.
+It is made of highly conductive fiberglass, in which the spaces between the fibers match the pore sizes of a sandy root zone.
 The result is a system that drains fast with passive gravity drainage and wicks away excess soil moisture with capillary suction throughout the day.
 No motors, pumps, or energy using equipment is required.
-The PC Drainage system creates a very effective” hanging water column” suction effect that follows the natural contours of the green, is installed only where drainage problems exist, and helps improve turf health by providing better drainage in chronically wet soils.
+The PC Drainage system creates a very effective “hanging water column” suction effect that follows the natural contours of the green, is installed only where drainage problems exist, and helps improve turf health by providing better drainage in chronically wet soils.